Learnosity/learnosity-sdk-java/README.md

 ## Troubleshooting

 We recommend that you use the Java JSON implementation which comes packaged in the sdk.
 In the past, we had several issues which were due to incompatible JSON implementations.

+## Creating jar files (using Eclipse Luna Release 4.4.0)

+The 'light' jar:

+In eclipse right click the java sdk project and select 'Export'.
+Under 'Java', select 'JAR file'.
+In the following screen only select the packages in the src (excluding the library folder) and click 'Finish'.

+The 'all' jar:

+In eclipse right click the java sdk project and select 'Export'.
+Under 'Java', select 'Runnable JAR file', click 'Next' and then 'Finish'.
+There are warnings that some libararies are included.
+This can be disregarded as the libraries are publicly available.